Embedding theorems for random graphs with specified degrees: Introduction

-While it is not possible to approximate $\G(n,\bfd)$ by $\G(n,p)$ in a useful way for more general forms of $\bfd$, a natural alternative is to consider a generalised Erd\"{o}s-R\'{e}nyi graph $\G(n,W)$, where $W$ is a symmetric $n\times n$ matrix.
+While it is not possible to approximate $\G(n,\bfd)$ by $\G(n,p)$ in a useful way for more general forms of $\bfd$ \jt{(since the typical degree distribution of $\G(n,p)$ would be very different from $\bfd$),} a natural alternative is to consider a generalised Erd\"{o}s-R\'{e}nyi graph $\G(n,W)$, where $W$ is a symmetric $n\times n$ matrix.
 In this model, each edge $jk\in\binom{[n]}{2}$ appears in $\G(n,W)$ independently with probability $W_{jk}$.
 By choosing different forms of $W$, we can recover well-studied models in the literature, such as $\G(n,p)$, the Chung-Lu model~\cite{chung2002connected,chung2002average,chung2004spectra,chung2006volume}, the $\boldsymbol{\beta}$-model~\cite{chatterjee2011random,isaev2018complex}, and the stochastic block model~\cite{holland1983stochastic}.

 The objective of this paper is to establish an embedding of $\G(n,W)$ into $\G(n,\bfd)$, where $\bfd$ is a degree sequence that may deviate significantly from being regular, for a suitable choice of $W$.
 What constitutes a good $W$?
 Intuitively one would like the entry $W_{jk}$ to be approximately $\pr(jk\in \G(n,\bfd))$, the true probability that $jk$ is an edge in $\G(n,\bfd)$.
 To formalise this notion, we define $W^*=W^*(\bfd)$ as the $n\times n$ matrix where $W^*_{jk}=\pr(jk\in \G(n,\bfd))$ for every $i,j\in [n]$.